 The requirements for the award are:

-- The applicant must be a graduate student member of the SOT or have applied for membership with a pending outcome.
+- The applicant must be a graduate student member of the SOT (pending membership status ok).

-- The applicant does not have to be a member of the Mechanisms Specialty Section; however, if not a member, it is anticipated that one of the letters of recommendation (see below) will include a note of sponsorship by a current member of the Mechanisms Specialty Section.
+- The applicant does not have to be a member of the Mechanisms Specialty Section; however, if not a member, one of the letters of recommendation (see below) should include a note of sponsorship by a current member of the Mechanisms Specialty Section.

-The following elements must be sent as an electronic file attachment (pdf) to email@example.com
+All materials must be sent as a single electronic file attachment (pdf) to email@example.com

-, and must be sent no later than 11:59 PM (EST) October 14, 2018.
+, and must be sent no later than 11:59 PM (EST) December 1, 2021.
 In the subject line of the email, please put the following: CCS_applicantlastname.
-For example: CCS_Smith.
+For example: CCS_Johnson.

 Late or incomplete applications will not be considered.

 Application review criteria and 2nd phase review for finalists:

 Applications will be judged on criteria including 1) perceived scientific impact, 2) depth of mechanistic insight and approach, 3) relevance to toxicology, 4) clarity of findings, 5) quality of writing, 6) letters of recommendation and 7) the personal statement.

 Top-tier finalists will be selected and will be asked to submit a full-length manuscript for final judging in a second review phase.
 This manuscript cannot be published or in press at the time of submission.

 Award recipients will be announced at the Mechanisms Specialty Section business meeting at the SOT Annual Meeting and will receive a plaque and cash award.
 Questions on the award or application process can be referred to